Weighted Projective Lines and Rational Surface Singularities: The -Wahl Veronese

 This is a linear combination of monomials satisfying (iii), so $X$ belongs to $M$. \end{proof}

 Using \ref{S is generated} we now translate the modules in \ref{2 gen as S modules} into ideals.

-\begin{prop} With notation in \ref{Veronese result}, up to degree shift, the indecomposable objects in $\SCM^{\bZ}\!S^{\os}$ are precisely the following ideals of $S^{\os}$, and furthermore they correspond to the dual graph of the minimal resolution of $\Spec S^{\os}$ \eqref{s Veron dual graph} in the following way:
+\begin{prop} With notation in \ref{Veronese result}, up to degree shift, the non-free indecomposable objects in $\SCM^{\bZ}\!S^{\os}$ are precisely the following ideals of $S^{\os}$, and furthermore across the bijection in \ref{Wunram main} they correspond to the dual graph of the minimal resolution of $\Spec S^{\os}$ \eqref{s Veron dual graph} in the following way: